po1sigala/live/02-Lesson-Plans/Full-Time/09-Week/02-Day/02-Day-LessonPlan.md

   * 🙋 String value pairs, objects must be stringified and strings must be converted to JSON.
 Size limits.

-  * ☝️ rom the name, what do we think IndexedDB is?
+  * ☝️ From the name, what do we think IndexedDB is?

   * 🙋 The Indexed Database API (IndexedDB) is a JavaScript application programming interface provided by web browsers for managing a NoSQL database of JSON objects in the client.